Metro Tunnel Project

 • improved station access with repositioned entry gates and the reorientation of entry ramps on Laurens Street

-The CYP Design and Construction Joint Venture (CYP D&C JV) – led by Lendlease Engineering, John Holland and Bouygues Construction Australia – has been contracted to design and build the tunnels and stations for the Metro Tunnel Project.
+The CYP Design and Construction Joint Venture (CYP D&C JV) – led by Lendlease Engineering, John Holland and Bouygues Construction Australia – is contracted to design and build the tunnels and stations for the Metro Tunnel Project.

-The design for the five stations is a world-class collaboration between leading international design practices Hassell, Weston Williamson + Partners, and RSHP, as part of the CYP joint venture.
+The design for the five stations is a collaboration between leading international design practices Hassell, WW+P Architects and RSHP, together with Maynard for signage, wayfinding and industrial design as part of the CYP joint venture.

-Our concept is centred around the Open Metro’, where the public realm is connected into the station via daylight, natural ventilation, sightlines, and clear wayfinding for an enjoyable and intuitive commuter experience.
+Our concept is centred around an Open Metro,’ where the public domain integrates seamlessly with the generously proportioned stations through daylight, natural ventilation, clear sightlines and wayfinding, offering an enjoyable and intuitive commuter experience specific to Melbourne.

-Chris Lamborn, Ingrid Bakker, Harley Vincent, Mark Loughnan, Matthew Watson, Ross de la Motte, Ben Duckworth, Andrew Low, Mark Haycox, Craig Guthrie, Geoff Crowe, Tam Dao, Bobby Wong, Paul Rea, Brian Felgate, Alix Smith, Anthony Thevenon, Madeline Joyce, Jerome Delaunay, Juan Fernandez, Linzi Kik, Jackson Wylie, Richard Moore, Adam Roggero, Adam Kim, Richen Jin, Rory Sheppard, Mia Willemsen, Biljana Lojanica, Julia Allen, Nick Owen, Georgia Chisholm, Alastair Jaffray, Avril Cravioto, Kyal Erdman, Lauren Geschke, Stuart Davey, Andrew Lee, Nathalie Diaz, Chris Harty, Justin Chiu, Dean Beattie, Anya Lee, Hannah Green, Ash Roberts, Samee Sultani, Laura Culianez, Philip Tridente, Leyla Beiglari, Johnny Long, Shiqi Tang, Tam Dao, Jianing Zhu, Xiaoyan Wang, Mena Kubba, Bisi Ashiru-Smiles, Edward Connelly, Duana Fisher, Cody Cartwright, Tiange Li, Kim Lee, Arthur Camus, Michael White, Michael Luders, Michael Blancato, Manfred Cheng, Ben Charlton, Doug Pott, Patrick Yao, Olivia O’Donnell, Ke Yan Cora, Joe Ferrante, Jean-Christophe Petite, Hong Lee, Emma Mydaras, Emily Shaw, Dion Gery, Bryn Jones, Brenton Beggs, Benjamin Horne, Adam Gardner, Emily Dudman, Emily Townsend, Frank Smith, Johanna Picton, Matthew Watson, Michael Ruehr, Mariam del Castillo, Yiling Jiang, Hayley Cross, Hayley Grummitt, Sallyann Allman, Warren Birchell, Sam Tomkinson, Annie Scapetis, Natalie McDonald, Emma Williams, Michael Curran, Joanna Richardson, Matty Kapeleri, Amanda Minter, Hannah Beverage, Chris Phillips, Carine Macleod, Eoin Maguire, Tom Inwood, Stephen Tan, Carmen Du, Duyen Nguyen, Yi Song, Rita Fernandez, Nick Pearson, Andrew Ewington, Eoin Maguire, Oli Petite, Jack Healy, Brendan Murphy, Joe Chapman, Anissa Webb, John Williams, Phillipa Byrne, Charles Ng
+Chris Lamborn, Ingrid Bakker, Mark Loughnan, Andrew Low, Tam Dao, Alix Smith, Harley Vincent, Craig Guthrie, Mark Haycox, Bobby Wong, Richard Moore, Andrew Lee, Mia Willemsen, Matthew Watson, Ross de la Motte, Ben Duckworth, Geoff Crowe, Paul Rea, Brian Felgate, Anthony Thevenon, Madeline Joyce, Jerome Delaunay, Juan Fernandez, Linzi Kik, Jackson Wylie, Adam Roggero, Adam Kim, Richen Jin, Rory Sheppard, Biljana Lojanica, Julia Allen, Nick Owen, Georgia Chisholm, Alastair Jaffray, Avril Cravioto, Kyal Erdman, Lauren Geschke, Stuart Davey, Nathalie Diaz, Chris Harty, Justin Chiu, Dean Beattie, Anya Lee, Hannah Green, Ash Roberts, Samee Sultani, Laura Culianez, Philip Tridente, Leyla Beiglari, Johnny Long, Shiqi Tang, Jianing Zhu, Xiaoyan Wang, Mena Kubba, Bisi Ashiru-Smiles, Edward Connelly, Duana Fisher, Cody Cartwright, Tiange Li, Kim Lee, Arthur Camus, Michael White, Michael Luders, Michael Blancato, Manfred Cheng, Ben Charlton, Doug Pott, Patrick Yao, Olivia O’Donnell, Ke Yan Cora, Joe Ferrante, Jean-Christophe Petite, Hong Lee, Emma Mydaras, Emily Shaw, Dion Gery, Bryn Jones, Brenton Beggs, Benjamin Horne, Adam Gardner, Emily Dudman, Emily Townsend, Frank Smith, Johanna Picton, Michael Ruehr, Mariam del Castillo, Yiling Jiang, Hayley Cross, Hayley Grummitt, Sallyann Allman, Warren Birchell, Sam Tomkinson, Annie Scapetis, Natalie McDonald, Emma Williams, Michael Curran, Joanna Richardson, Matty Kapeleri, Amanda Minter, Hannah Beverage, Chris Phillips, Carine Macleod, Eoin Maguire, Tom Inwood, Stephen Tan, Carmen Du, Duyen Nguyen, Yi Song, Rita Fernandez, Nick Pearson, Andrew Ewington, Eoin Maguire, Oli Petite, Jack Healy, Brendan Murphy, Joe Chapman, Anissa Webb, John Williams, Phillipa Byrne, Charles Ng

 Related